 Best Mid-Range Hotel in Condesa:

 Although Centro Historico gets most of the credit for being home to most of the historical parts of Mexican culture, Coyoacan is a worthy cultural counterpart, especially in its center, known as Villa Coyoacan.
 Part of the appeal of this neighborhood is the old-world architecture, full of Spanish Baroque buildings and cobblestone streets.

-Another point of interest in Coyoacan is La Casa Azul, where famed artists Frida Kahlo and Diego Rivera lived.
+Another point of interest in Coyoacan is La Casa Azul, where famed artists Frida Kahlo and Diego Rivera lived, which is also known as the Frida Kahlo Museum.
 If you’re a fan of their artwork and want to feel inspired, then you have to make the pilgrimage to this modest yet important destination.
-I’d consider the Blue House to be a must visit attraction in Mexico City.
+I’d consider the Blue House to be a must-visit attraction in Mexico City.